UN chief: New virus outbreak is ‘a very dangerous situation’

-LAHORE, Pakistan (AP) — The U.N. secretary general has told The Associated Press that the virus outbreak that began in China “is not out of control but it is a very dangerous situation.”
+LAHORE, Pakistan (AP) — The U.N. secretary general said Tuesday that the virus outbreak that began in China poses “a very dangerous situation” for the world, but “is not out of control.”

-Antonio Guterres said in an interview Tuesday that “the risks are enormous and we need to be prepared worldwide for that.”
+Speaking in an interview with The Associated Press, Antonio Guterres said that “the risks are enormous and we need to be prepared worldwide for that.”

 Guterres said a spread of the virus to countries with “less capacity in their health service” would require a great deal of international solidarity.

+Egypt recently reported its first case of the virus, raising fears of its spread to the African continent.

 The outbreak has infected more than 73,000 people globally.
-It has caused more than 1,800 deaths, nearly all in China.
 The World Health Organization has named the illness COVID-19, referring to its origin late last year and the coronavirus that causes it.

-China reported 1,886 new virus cases and 98 more deaths in its update Tuesday.
+China on Tuesday reported 1,886 new cases and 98 more deaths.
+That raised the number of deaths in mainland China to 1,868 and the total number of confirmed cases to 72,436.

+Travel to and from the worst-hit central China region was associated with the initial cases of COVID-19 confirmed abroad.
+But Japan, Singapore and South Korea have identified new cases without clear ties to China or previously known patients, raising concern of the virus spreading locally.

 A report saying the disease outbreak has caused a mild illness in most people raised optimism among global health authorities.

 The U.N. chief was in Pakistan for a conference on 40 years of refugees fleeing neighboring war-torn Afghanistan.